intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/pipeline/inference/inference.md

 **InferenceModel**

-`InferenceModel` is a thead-safe wrapper of AbstractModels, which can be used to load models and do the predictions.
+`InferenceModel` is a thread-safe wrapper of AbstractModels, which can be used to load models and do the predictions.

 ***doLoad***